Identifying customers who don’t have conventional forms of ID

 There might also be times when Aboriginal and Torres Strait Islander customers produce identification documents with conflicting information.
 For example, different government agencies may record different dates of birth for the same person, which makes it difficult to establish or verify their identity.

-We recommend adopting a flexible approach while being mindful of social and cultural sensitivities.
-This might include using ‘reliable and independent’ means of alternative identification for Aboriginal and Torres Strait Islander customers such as:
+We recommend adopting a flexible approach that is mindful of peoples social and cultural circumstances.
+This might include using ‘reliable and independent’ alternative types of identification for Aboriginal and Torres Strait Islander customers such as:

 These scenarios show how you can identify and verify Aboriginal and Torres Strait Islander customers who don’t have conventional forms of ID.
 These examples might help you consider how you can identify and verify other customers who don’t meet your usual customer identification requirements.